esvit/ng-table/CONTRIBUTING.md

 7. Make the test pass.

-8. Push to your fork and submit a pull request.
+8. Push ONLY source files to your fork and submit a pull request.